The 8 Best Deodorants Without Aluminum (Plus Everything You Need to Know About Making the Switch to Natural)

 Though the jury’s still out on whether traditional antiperspirant deodorants (with ingredients like chlorohydrate, parabens, propylene glycol and triclosan) are causing any serious harm, lots of folks are interested in making the switch to cleaner, aluminum-free versions.
-Here’s everything you need to know about going natural—including six of our favorite products.
+Here’s everything you need to know about going natural—including eight of our favorite products.

 How to Switch to Natural DeodorantFirst things first: Before ditching your regular deodorant for a natural version, keep a few things in mind to make the transition as seamless (and pleasant-smelling) as possible.